 For example, we may anonymise data, or encrypt data to ensure it can't be linked to other information about you.
-Learn more benefits the public combine the information we collect
+Learn more benefits the public customised search results

 For example, we process information about requests to remove content from our services to educate the public, facilitate research and provide transparency about these requests.